 What is Sports Betting Online All About?

 The idea for our website Sports Betting Online first came about in 2004 when our domain name was registered.
 As an avid fan of sports betting who has lived in the UK, Ireland and many Asian countries I had a pretty decent understanding of the global betting markets.
 Each time I started to develop this website however, I became overwhelmed with just how information there was to cover.
 It wasn’t years later when I met my eventual business partner from the United States and his friend from Canada that we decided to give this website a serious go.
 Starting in 2011 and into 2012 and 2013 our website grew to more than 700 pages and now well exceeds that figure.
 In 2014 many more pages will be added.

 What is our goal?
 Our goal is to provide the highest quality information about websites that offer sports betting online.
 While our company does get paid for this via affiliate programs and advertisers, if you navigate our website you’ll soon see we are no ordinary betting portal; we aim to fill a need.
 You see, factors such as where you live in the world, what your sports of choice are, what stakes you wager, what odds format you prefer, and a plethora of other factors change which online betting sites are most ideal.
 Our website provides that information in easy to access formats and navigation while giving away many betting tips we’re passionate about in the process.
-Allow me to use the rest of our website to illustrate the vast differences between website that offer sports betting online.
+Allow me to use the rest of our website to illustrate the vast differences between websites that offer sports betting online.